3.a. Installing Windows Drivers and Software

 If you use Windows XP, you will need to have either Service Pack 3 or Hotfix KB918365 installed before installing the drivers for the Pololu USB AVR programmer.
 Some users who installed the hotfix have reported problems using the programmer which were solved by upgrading to Service Pack 3, so we recommend Service Pack 3 over the hotfix.

-Please note that these drivers will only work for the USB AVR programmer; if you have Pololu’s original Orangutan USB programmer, you will need to install the drivers specific to that device.
+Please note that these drivers will only work for the original version of the Pololu USB AVR Programmer (Pololu item #1300), not the newer Pololu USB AVR Programmer v2.
+If you have one of the newer v2.x programmers, which have blue PCBs instead of green, you will need to install the drivers specific to those.

 Before you connect your Pololu USB AVR programmer to a computer running Microsoft Windows, you must install its drivers: